umgbhalla/dotfiles/README.md

   mkdir /mnt/home
   mount /dev/sda7 /mnt/home -o nodev
   ```
+  You can use the `mount` command to verify that your partitions have been mounted correctly.

 #### Operating System Installation <a name="operating-system-installation"></a>
 - Install the Linux kernel and Archlinux base.
 This usually takes some time to